wdsmith-lab/obsidian-controlled-vocabs/README.md

 - Example:

 ```
+; This is a comment, the line will be ignored by the plugin.
 Snippet Types: Article, Book, Quote, Website, Audio, Video
 Blog Topics: Tech-AI, Tech-Coding, Tech-General, Personal-General, Personal-Travel, Personal-Philosophical, Book Review
 Book Statuses: Read, Unread, Reading, Dropped, Wishlist, Reviewing, Reviewed